yuzawa-san/PolyhedraSaver/README.md

 ### Homebrew

 Ideally, this project would be distributed via Homebrew, however that is not possible at this point in time.
-Please star this project if you want a homebrew distribution as they require a projects to have a certain provenance to be added.
+Please star this project if you want a homebrew distribution as they require projects to have a certain provenance to be added.

 ## Building